Eslam-Amin/backend-test/README.md

 ### **6. validators/**

-- **authValidator.js**: Validates user input for authentication (e.g., email, password).
+- **auth.validator.js**: Validates user input for authentication (e.g., email, password).
-- **productValidator.js**: Validates product input (e.g., name, category, price).
+- **product.validator.js**: Validates product input (e.g., name, category, price).

+### **7. middleware/**

+- **auth.middleware.js**: Middleware to authenticate users (checks if the user is logged in and authorized to access routes).
+- **error.middleware.js**: Global error handler middleware to catch and format errors properly for API responses.
+- **validationCheck.middleware.js**: Middleware for checking if the validation errors occur based on the request data, and sends back relevant messages.

-### **7. server.js**
+### **8. server.js**

 - **server.js**: The entry point of the application.
-It initializes the Express server and connects the app to the database.
+It initializes the Express server, sets up middlewares, and connects to the database.
 This file starts the application and listens for incoming requests.

----

-### **Explanation of `server.js`**:

-- **server.js** is the entry point for starting the server.
-- It imports and configures all the necessary files (such as `app.js`, database connection setup, etc.).
-- It ensures the server is running on a specified port and is ready to handle requests.

 ---